hjw0808/md5_compare/README.md

 ## Installation
 ### Running on macOS

-1. Download and unzip the ZIP (or mount the DMG).
+1. Download and unzip the ZIP.
 2. Open the `dist` folder.
 3. Double-click **MD5 Compare.app** to launch the program.